 Can my company receive an MT799 directly?›

-No. MT799 is a bank to bank SWIFT message.
-Your company is the underlying client, but the message moves between BICs, not to your corporate email.
-Your bank can confirm whether it has received or sent an MT799 on your behalf and, in some cases, may share a bank letter that reflects the content.
+No. MT799 is a bank-to-bank SWIFT message.
+Your company is the underlying client, but the message moves between banks.
+Your relationship bank can confirm whether it received or sent MT799 and may provide a bank letter reflecting the content.

-Does an MT799 guarantee that an SBLC or DLC will be issued?›
+Does an MT799 guarantee that an SBLC or documentary credit will be issued?›

-Can MT799 be used as proof of funds in place of bank statements?›
+Can MT799 replace proof of funds or bank statements?›

 Need A Verified MT799 As Part Of A Real Deal?

-If your counterparties are asking for bank to bank comfort before they ship goods, release documents or commit to a facility, you need more than a template on a screen.
-You need a controlled sequence that ends in a genuine instrument, not in a dead end message.
+If your counterparty is asking for bank-to-bank comfort before they ship goods, release documents, or commit to a facility, you need a controlled sequence that ends in a genuine instrument.

 Disclaimer: Financely acts as advisor and arranger via regulated partners.
-We do not custody client funds.
-All SWIFT messaging, instruments and funding lines are subject to underwriting, credit approval, KYC, AML, sanctions screening, legal documentation and counterparty approvals.
-This page is for a professional audience only and is not an offer of credit, guarantees or securities in any jurisdiction.
+We do not custody client funds and we do not issue SWIFT instruments.
+All messaging and instruments are subject to underwriting, credit approval, KYC, AML, sanctions screening, legal documentation, and counterparty approvals.
+This page is for a professional audience and is not an offer of credit, guarantees, or securities in any jurisdiction.

 Submit Your Deal & Receive a Proposal Within 1-3 Working Days